This strawberry overnight oats is a quick and easy vegan breakfast recipe. Perfect for when you are having a busy morning.

 - The night before, add all ingredients except fresh strawberries to a bowl and stir until well combined.

-- In a separate bowl, add fresh strawberries and use a fork to mash them up to your desired consistency.
+- In a separate bowl, add strawberries and use a fork to mash them up to your desired consistency.

 - Take two jars and spoon 1/4 of the oat mixture into each one.
 Spoon 1/4 of the mashed strawberries into each jar.
 Repeat the process with oat mixture and top with remaining mashed strawberries.